Whenever I start talking about raising safe and smart digital kids, the question inevitably comes up:

 If you're here right now reading this on the Internet, then you are tech savvy enough to keep up with the apps your kids use and to keep your kids safe online.
 You do not need to keep up with every bit of minutia about every single app.

-But if you're going to let your kids be online, then in this article I'm going to dig into the eight apps you need to know the basics of in order to raise a safe and wise digital kid.
+But if you're going to let your kids be online, then in this article I'm going to dig into the eight apps you need to know the basics of in order to raise a safe and smart digital kid.

 I also have printable and super-detailed checklists about 5 popular video apps that kids are using.
 You can get them by clicking this button:

 First of all I need to just put this out there: I have had my fair share of learning curves with apps.
-I have winged more than a few mini-lessons about specific apps, and I have missed quite a few important points when it comes to keeping my kids safe online with specific apps and have had to backtrack, retrace my steps, and cobble together what I wanted my kids and students to learn and even UNteach what I taught them in order to better REteach them what they really need to know.
+I have winged more than a few mini-lessons about specific apps, and I've missed quite a few important points when it comes to keeping my kids safe online with specific apps and have had to backtrack, retrace my steps, and cobble together what I wanted my kids to learn and even UNteach what I taught them in order to better REteach them what they really need to know.

 I've been there, done that when it comes to figuring out what works to teach and what doesn't.